 Australian team.
 The team successfully qualified Australia a place at the 2016 Rio Olympic Games, and along the way proved that Australian riders really are the best cross country riders in the world after Australia was the only country to have all its riders home safe and clear cross country.

 Shane has a wonderful team of horses that continue to have the ability to be successful on the world stage.
-Shane is now working toward qualifying his team of top horses for the 2016 Rio Olympic Games, with the ultimate goal of once again representing his country.
+Shane is now working toward qualifying his team of top horses for the rescheduled 2021 Tokyo Olympic Games, with the ultimate goal of once again representing his country.